-We are practicing regenerative agriculture on five acres.
-Regenerative agriculture is defined by practices of growing food which heal, restore, or regenerate, the vitality of the farm, the surrounding ecosystem, and the local community.
+We are practicing sustainable agriculture, which is a way of growing food that heals, restores, and regenerates the vitality of the farm, the surrounding ecosystem, and the local community.

 The Forest Garden